 When configuring a backup retention for 168 hours (7 days) and configuring the build to run every week, the old backup might not get deleted when the new backup completes successfully.

-Because of this, the reason why the old backup was not being deleted is because the older backup job finished (and edited the last modified value of the folder) less than 168 hours before the newer backup job was done.
+Because of that, the reason of the old backup not being deleted is that the older backup job finished (and edited the last modified value of the folder) less than 168 hours before the newer backup job was done.
 You can look this up in your filesystem, if your previous backup folder's 'last modified' date is less than 168 hours from the newer backup modified date, this would explain why the backup was not deleted.

 In order to make sure the backup is deleted every week, you should configure the retention period to a value that is reasonably lower than 168 hours (i.e: 160 hours).